 Basically, Verticutting involves the removal of thatch buildup that’s in the yard, permitting the turf to breathe better.
 It’ll allow the grass to absorb moisture and nutrients more effectively.
 It’ll do this by ensuring that all of the moisture gets absorbed by the young, fresh blades of grass rather than the thatch.
-Cleanr Mow provides many lawn services in Winnipeg such as this one.
+Cleanr Mow provides lawn care services in Winnipeg such as this one.

 In case you do not already know, thatch involves a combo of dead roots and stems which forms between the blades of young, healthy grass.
 Now, a specific quantity of thatch isn’t just harmless yet necessary for healthy lawns.